Let us dive straight in with a simple example. Take a look at the following code.

 - a doctype declaration as known from (X)HTML should be left off because DTD based SVG validation leads to more problems than it solves

-baseProfileattributes should always be used instead
+baseProfileattributes should always be used instead.
+Both

 - as an XML dialect, SVG must always bind the namespaces correctly (in the xmlns attribute).
 See the Namespaces Crash Course page for more info.